akshaynorth/Djangomilestoneproject/README.md

 13. Paste the public key to the parameter of the `Stripe()` object in `static/scripts/recipe_stripe.js`

 14. Redeploy the application to the Heroku platform. (e.g. commit, push to Git and deploy application in Heroku)

+# Attached Software Architecture Document and Use Case Specification
+# 1. Introduction
+The ComeChop Ecommerce Site (CES) Software Architecture Document (SAD) provides a comprehensive architectural overview of the CES, using a number of different architectural views to depict different aspects of the CES.
+It takes the use cases as the guiding source to come up with an CES architecture that satisfies the business and final project requirements.
+# 1.1	Purpose (Fill today)